-Sariska National Park located in the Alwar district of Rajasthan state is an important tourist destination for wild lovers, it is one of the main national parks of India and is famous for tigers in the world, with Sariska Tiger Reserve being inhabited among hills.
-Sariska Tiger Reserve has an area of 865 square kilometers.
+Sariska National Park or wildlife sanctuary located in the Alwar district of Rajasthan state is an important tourist destination for wild lovers, it is one of the main wildlife sanctuary of India and is famous for tigers in the world, with Sariska Tiger Reserve being inhabited among hills.
+Sariska Tiger Reserve has an area of approx 865 square kilometers.

 Sariska Tiger Reserve was reserved for a wildlife sanctuary in 1955 but in 1978 it was reserved for such a tiger project.

 Sariska Tiger Reserve Various types of creatures, including Tiger, Pita, Leopard, Nilgai, wild cat, deer, jackal, chinkara, wild boar, rabbit, monkey, reptiles, and various types of birds are found in Sariska Tiger Reserve in 2005.

 The population of tigers was littered but in 2008, tigers were shifted here by Tiger Sifting Project.

 Sariska tiger reserve Alwar Places of Interest:-